 There are 4 different feed dog settings to allow for perfect control over fabric at all times.
 For added convenience just push a button and the Brother PQ1500SL will automatically trim your thread or thread your needle for you, and when you stop sewing the needle will automatically stop in the down position.

 There’s also a convenient pressure foot knee lifter, vertical bobbin, adjustable thread tension dial, free motion possibility, and extension table — which is ideal for quilting projects — and a range of 7 different feet.

 - Relatively noise free

 - Robust and designed to last

 - Comes with a good selection of accessories including 7 different feet

 - 25 year warranty

 - Thread tension can sometimes be difficult to get right

 - Can take beginners a little while to get to grips with working the machine

-Which do you think is the best heavy duty sewing machine?
+Which do you think is the best heavy duty sewing machine for larger projects?